PhD Admissions Frequently Asked Questions

-Yes, you may make updates to your application after submitting it per the information at https://gradadmissions.stanford.edu/apply/faq
+Yes, you may make updates to your application after submitting it: consult the Grad Admissions FAQs for details.
+Scroll down to 'Post-Submission'.

 Updates made PRIOR to the application deadline will be considered part of the initial application and will be reviewed by the admissions committee.
-However, although the application system will still allow applicants to make updates AFTER the deadline, there is no guarantee that the admissions committee will review them.
+However, although the application system will still allow applicants to make some updates AFTER the deadline, there is no guarantee that the admissions committee will review them.

 Can my application to the Statistics PhD program be transferred to the MS program if my PhD application is not successful?